CiviCraft-Development/civicraft-dev-acad/content/6-core-mc-dev/6-test-server.md

 > The file extension is `.bat` so if your file is still `.txt` it will not work!

+## Step 4: Run `run.bat`

+Double-click or right-click and press "Run" to run the batch file.
+When it runs, it will generate files and folders within the directory, but not start the server itself.

+## Step 5: Accept the EULA
+In order to run the server, you must accept the EULA.
+Open up `eula.txt` and change `eula=false` to `eula=true` and then save `eula.text`.

+## Step 6: Run `run.bat`
+Run the batch file a second time.
+This time, with the EULA accepted, it will start up the server.
+You can join the server by typing in `localhost` as the server IP.

 ## Upgrading and Downgrading the Server
 Upgrading and downgrading your test server is extremely easy once you have one already setup!
 Visit <a href="https://papermc.io/downloads" target="_blank">PaperMC Downloads</a> and download your preferred build.
 Once downloaded, navigate to the folder holding your server and delete the current `paper.jar`.
 Rename the newly downloaded build to `paper.jar` and place it in the server folder.
 The next time you start, and you’ll be running the new version!